StevenDavid/lambda-layer-tokenization/README.md

     "ChallengeParameters": {}
 }
 ```
-Note the value of **IdToken** for next steps.
+Note the value of `IdToken` from the output for next steps.

 Now, we will invoke APIs to test the application.
 There are two APIs -
-1. **order** - The first API i.e. *order* is to create the customer order, generate the token for credit card number (using Lambda Layer) and store encrypted credit card number in another DynamoDB table (as specified in the Lambda Layer) and finally store the customer information along with the credit card token in DynamoDB table called `CustomerOrderTable`.
+1. **order** - The first API i.e. *order* is to create the customer order, generate the token for credit card number (using Lambda Layer) and store encrypted credit card number in another DynamoDB table called `CreditCardTokenizerTable` (as specified in the Lambda Layer) and finally store the customer information along with the credit card token in DynamoDB table called `CustomerOrderTable`.
 2. **paybill** - The second API i.e. *paybill* takes the `CustomerOrder` number and fetches credit card token from  `CustomerOrderTable` and calls decrypt method in Lambda Layer to get the deciphered credit card number.

 **Step 6.12** Let's call */order* API to create the order with the following code.
 Replace the value of `PaymentMethodApiURL` (Step 6.5) and `IdToken` (Step 6.11) with the values identified in the previous steps.